 The proposed anti-boycott measures, having previously been defeated in the courts, are being reintroduced after an intensely violent 12 months for Palestinians and an upsurge in Palestinian solidarity.
 From the sustained legal challenge to the prior iteration of this legislation, to the hundreds of thousands of people who have taken to the streets in solidarity with Palestinians in recent years, it should be clear to the government that there is mass opposition to its proposals.

 The government can clearly see that protests, strikes and boycotts are all highly effective tools for people to speak out and demand justice.
-Instead of trying to crackdown on these vital freedoms, government minsters should be listening and taking meaningful action on these issues.
+Instead of cracking down on these vital freedoms, government minsters should be listening and taking meaningful action on these issues.

 The fight for our rights